Little Women (1994 film)

 Little Women is a 1994 American coming-of-age historical drama film directed by Gillian Armstrong.
-The screenplay by Robin Swicord is based on Louisa May Alcott's 1868-69 two-volume novel of the same title, the fifth feature film adaptation of the classic story.
-After a limited release on December 25, 1994, the film was released nationwide four days later by Columbia Pictures.
+The screenplay by Robin Swicord is based on Louisa May Alcott's 1868–69 two-volume novel of the same title, the fifth feature film adaptation of the classic story.
+After a limited release on December 25, 1994, it was released nationwide four days later by Columbia Pictures.

-The film received critical acclaim and grossed $95 million worldwide.
-The film received three Academy Award nominations for Best Actress (Ryder), Best Costume Design, and Best Original Score.
-It was followed by a loose sequel, Little Men, and a reboot released in 2019 also titled Little Women.
+It received critical acclaim and grossed $95 million worldwide.
+It received three Academy Award nominations for Best Actress (Ryder), Best Costume Design, and Best Original Score.
+It was followed by a loose sequel, Little Men.

 Plot

-The March sisters: responsible Meg, tempestuous Jo, tender Beth, and romantic Amy, are growing up in Concord, MA during and after the American Civil War.
-Their father is fighting in the war and, with their strong-willed mother, Marmee (pronounced "Mahmee") they struggle with major and minor problems in 19th century New England.
+The March sisters—responsible Meg, tempestuous Jo, tender Beth, and romantic Amy—are growing up in Concord, Massachusetts during and after the American Civil War.
+Their father is away fighting in the war and, with their strong-willed mother, Marmee, they struggle with major and minor problems in 19th-century New England.
 The girls revel in performing Jo's romantic plays in their attic theater.

-Next door neighbor, wealthy Mr. Laurence's grandson Theodore ("Laurie") moves in, becoming a close friend of the Marches, particularly Jo.
-Mr. Laurence mentors Beth, whose exquisite piano-playing reminds him of his deceased daughter, and Meg falls in love with Laurie's tutor John Brooke.
+Next-door neighbor, wealthy Mr. Laurence's grandson, Theodore ("Laurie"), moves in, becoming a close friend of the Marches, particularly Jo.
+Mr. Laurence mentors Beth, whose exquisite piano-playing reminds him of his deceased daughter, and Meg falls in love with Laurie's tutor, John Brooke.

 When Mr. March is wounded, Jo sells her hair so Marmee can go by train to nurse him back to health.
 While she is away, Beth continues visiting a struggling immigrant family, providing food and firewood.
-She contracts scarlet fever from them.
-Awaiting Marmee's return, Meg and Jo, who both previously survived scarlet fever, send Amy away to live safely with their Aunt March.
+She contracts scarlet fever from the youngest child.
+Awaiting Marmee's return, Meg and Jo, who both previously survived scarlet fever, decide to send Amy away to live safely with their Aunt March.
 Amy laments to Laurie that she may die without ever being kissed.
 He promises to kiss her before she dies if she becomes ill.

 Prior to Beth's illness, Jo had been Aunt March's companion for several years, and although she didn't enjoy it, she hoped she would take her to Europe.
-Beth gets worse, so Marmee returns home, nursing her to recovery in time for Christmas, but the illness has severely weakened her.
+Beth gets worse, so Marmee returns home, nursing her to recovery in time for Christmas, but the illness severely weakens her.
 Mr. Laurence gives his daughter's piano to Beth, Meg accepts John Brooke's proposal and Mr. March surprises them, returning home from the war.